TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 There is also `eshell`, which is an advanced mode that lets you run lisp command directly.
 Though I don't personally use `eshell`.
+You might want to checkout the `eat` and `vterm` packages for a fully-fledged terminal emulation.

 ---
 <br />